Enhancing Self-Disclosure In Neural Dialog Models By Candidate Re-ranking: Self-Disclosure Enhancement By Candidate Re-ranking

 Neural Language models based on neural language pre-training such as GPT \cite{radford2019language}, GPT-2 \cite{radford2018improving} has advanced the state-of-the-art in various NLP Tasks.
 Pre-training has advanced the development of neural models for open-domain conversation generation.
 DialoGPT \cite{zhang2020dialogpt} was released as a pre-trained dialog response generation model based on GPT-2.
 At the core of DialoGPT \cite{zhang2020dialogpt} is language modelling, a task of estimating unsupervised language distribution from a set of examples ($t_1, t_2, t_3,...,t_n$).
 Since open-domain dialog follows a natural sequence, turns in dialog can be modelled as product of conditional probabilities.
 If source sentence $S$ consists of a series of tokens ($t_1, t_2, t_3,...,t_m$).
 Then, the response sentence $R$ can be framed as continuation of source tokens ($t_(m+1),...,t_n$)

 DialoGPT is employed as the base neural dialog model for experimentation.
 Typically neural dialog models (such as DialoGPT) consist of three components namely Training Corpus, Neural Architecture and Inference Strategy.
 This paper focuses on adaptation in the Inference Stage of a neural dialog system.
-Neural dialog models generate responses by following a probability based inference strategy.
+Neural dialog models generate responses by following a probability or sampling based inference strategy.
 Inference strategies in open-domain dialog systems are based on probabilistic sampling (e.g. nucleus sampling \cite{holtzman2020curious}, top-k \cite{fan-etal-2018-hierarchical}, beam search, greedy sampling) from a fixed vocabulary.
-Rather than optimizing for semantic coherence, this work investigates if adaptation of the inference mechanism should be explored to consider semantically coherent lower probability responses that are more indicative of a self-disclosure level ($G$, $M$, $H$).
+Rather than optimizing for semantic coherence, this work investigates if adaptation of the inference mechanism should be explored to consider semantically coherent, lower probability responses that are more indicative of a self-disclosure level ($G$, $M$, $H$).
 To evaluate this hypothesis, Self-Disclosure Topic Model (SDTM) \cite{bak-etal-2014-self} is used to search response candidates for a pre-defined self-disclosure level and the said candidate is rendered as the response.
-Figure 2 illustrates the architecture of SDEA.
+Figure 1 illustrates the architecture of SDEA.
+The gray unit in Figure 1 provides an overview of SDEA.
+Response (yellow) and SDEA Response(green) units show handpicked example of response generation from DialoGPT \cite{DialoGPT2-Interact} and DialoGPT enhanced with SDEA.

 The decoding algorithm generates tokens defined by the sequence length.
-For instance if the sequence length is 20, 20 tokens will be generated in accordance with the decoding strategy chosen.
-The tokens also contain end-of-text (eos-id) token which signifies the end of sentence.
+For instance if the sequence length is $20$, $20$ tokens will be generated in accordance with the decoding strategy chosen.
+The tokens also contain end-of-text ($eos-id$) token which signifies the end of sentence.
 This leads to generation of multiple sentences separated with a end-of-text token within a sequence.
 These are called response candidates.
 Theoretically, we argue that given a large distribution of tokens and a large dataset.
 It should be possible to generate responses from a neural dialog system consisting of a certain SD level.
-Algorithm 1 elaborates steps involved in generating SD enhanced response R \textsubscript{esd}.
-Finally, a handpicked sample of user input prompt U, vanilla response R and R \textsubscript{esd} is show in Figure 1.
+Algorithm 1 elaborates steps involved in generating SD enhanced response.